The Wizard of Oz (1939)

 Dorothy: We've been walking a long ways and I was hungry and... did you say something?

-Apple Tree: She was hungry!
-Well, how would you like to have someone come along and pick something off of you?
+Angry Apple Tree: Well, how would you like to have someone come along and pick something off of you?

 Dorothy: Oh dear!
 I keep forgetting I'm not in Kansas!